Mapet13/Units/README.md

 # Units
-Physical unit type system made for modern C++ template metaprogramming learning
+Physical unit type system made created for modern C++ template metaprogramming learning

 ### Goal
 Main goal was to create type system where you can easly compare unit types.
 Unfortunetly I didn't achive that 100% becouse after many operations resulted type may have different order of arguments.
 But it actualy has the simplest form so I've partialy succesed.